 The Ring Spotlight is a motion-detecting combination security camera and light, which is packed full of handy features so you can make it your own.
 It's for this reason, and a few extras, why it gets our vote for the best security camera.

 This security camera from Ring, put simply, has it all.
 With the Full HD video, and built-in microphone and speakers, you'll be able to see and speak with anyone (or anything) who is detected on your property.
-The 140 degree wide angle camera lens will cover a lot of ground too, so there will be no hiding around any corners.
+In addition, the 140-degree wide-angle camera lens will cover a lot of ground, so there will be no hiding around any corners.

 The built-in motion-activated spotlight will broadcast crisp footage, even when it's lights out, which is a deterrent to crime in itself.

-Depending on whether you choose the wired or battery powered Ring Spotlight, the set up requirements may differ but will be just as easy.
-The most difficult thing you will have to do is to decide where you would like it setup, and then you may need a little patience screwing it to the wall.
+Whether you choose the wired or battery-powered Ring Spotlight, the set-up requirements may differ but will be just as easy.
+The most difficult thing you will have to do is decide where you would like it set up, and then you may need a little patience screwing it to the wall.

 The Ring app is intuitive and takes around five minutes to set up.
-It can sync to all your other Ring devices so you can access, and control, them all on one nifty dashboard.
+In addition, it can sync to all your other Ring devices so you can access and control them all on one nifty dashboard.

 A tremendous strength of the Ring app is the ability to customise how the security camera works.
-You can draw your own motion zone for the camera and, when motion is detected, you'll receive an alert on your mobile or tablet device.
+For example, you can draw your own motion zone for the camera and, when motion is detected, you'll receive an alert on your mobile or tablet device.

 What's more, you can launch on-demand video at the sound of your voice with the Ring Spotlights ability to connect with Echo Show, Echo Spot, Fire Tablets Gen. 7+ and Fire TV so you can even control your security camera hands-free!

-Similar to the Amazon Blink, this security camera is weather resistant so it can be used around the home or in the garden – as long as it’s within Wi-Fi range.
-This offers incredible flexibility, and is one which is likely to save you time and money in the long run because it's also battery operated.
+Like the Amazon Blink, this security camera is weather-resistant, so you can use it around the home or in the garden – as long as it’s within Wi-Fi range.
+This offers incredible flexibility and is one that is likely to save you time and money in the long run because it's also battery operated.

 Roughly the size of a coffee mug, the Ezviz C3A will take just a few minutes to set up (depending on whether or not you can agree where to put it!) and connect it to the app.
-A quick and easy registration is all you'll need before you can start using your new security camera.
+After that, a quick and easy registration is all you'll need before you can start using your new security camera.